EmmaKnijn/kairos/README.md

 # 🚆Kairos
+*warning* This project is currently on hold!
+Development has been paused.

 Kairos is a public transport information platform.
 It currently consists of a few components.
 *note* As this is a project developed by me for uni, no support / updates are guaranteed.